GoogleCloudPlatform/deploymentmanager-samples/examples/v2/vlan_attachment/README.md

 ## IAM setup
 If you are creating a VLAN attachment not in the same project where Interconnect is, i.e. vpc_project_id != interconnect_project_id, make sure that deployment manager's service account <VPC_PROJECT_NUMBER>@cloudservices.gserviceaccount.com has the following permissions assigned in  interconnect_project_id project:
- - compute.interconnects.use
+* compute.interconnects.use
- - resourcemanager.projects.get
+* resourcemanager.projects.get
 Both permissions are available in the "Compute Network User" role, please consider assigning this role (or any other roles with these permissions) to the service account.

 ## Deploy the template

-Use `vlan_attachment.yaml` to deploy this example template after changing values of the properties.
+1. Change values of properties in  `vlan_attachment.yaml`, do not uncomment peer_ip_address property so far

-When ready, deploy with the following command:
+2. Deploy with the following command:

-    gcloud deployment-manager deployments create demo-vlan-attachment --config ./vlan_attachment.yaml
+    gcloud deployment-manager deployments create <your_deployment_name> --config ./vlan_attachment.yaml

+3. Find customer_router_ip output value by [viewing the configuration layout](https://cloud.google.com/deployment-manager/docs/deployments/viewing-manifest#configuration_layout)

+4. Uncomment peer_ip_address property in `vlan_attachment.yaml` and set it's value to the IP address part of  customer_router_ip (e.g. if customer_router_ip is 169.254.68.162/29, use 169.254.68.162 as a value)

+5. UPdete the deployment with the following command:

+    gcloud deployment-manager deployments update <your_deployment_name> --config ./vlan_attachment.yaml

 ## More information